How to Start a Mobile Food Business

 If you’re planning to start a mobile food business in Florida, you can use this page as a guide for getting your license, passing inspection registering and marketing your new business.

 There are equipment requirements your cart will have to meet in order to pass health inspection.
 Knowing these requirements before you purchase a cart is important.
 It can be difficult and expensive to modify a mobile food cart after it’s been built and some features can only be added during construction.

-If you have already chosen the mobile food cart you plan to purchase, share this information with the health department during this first contact.
+If you have already chosen the mobile food cart you plan to purchase, share this information with the Department of Health during this first contact.
 Bring photos and details about the cart with you.
 This will allow the health inspector to ask questions about the cart and discuss any additional equipment you may need to pass inspection.

-Once you have verified with the health department that your cart will meet all requirements, you can proceed with purchasing your mobile food cart and the steps to getting your license.
+Once you have verified with the Department of Health that your cart will meet all requirements, you can proceed with purchasing your mobile food cart and the steps to getting your license.

 Getting Your License